tnichols217/notes/APBiology/2/Notes/BILL.md

 13. Chloroplast
     Site of photosynthesis; produce food using light energy, CO2 and H2O

 14. Cytoskeleton
+    Supports the shape of the cell, anchors organelles and serves as a “track” for organelles to move on.

 15. Nuclear membrane
     Double membrane that forms the boundary between the nuclear contents and the cytoplasm; perforated with pores

 16. Extracellular Matrix
 17. Nucleolus
     Where the components of the ribosome are synthesized and assembled; found in the nucleus

 ## BR: prokaryote vs eukaryote